Salinas, Ecuador: What to pack, what to wear, and when to go [2022]

 October

-If you visit Salinas during October, you will probably notice that it is a perfect temperature and very dry with almost no rain.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the high 60s F (low 20s C).
+If you are traveling to Salinas in October, you will notice that it is a perfect temperature and very dry with almost no rain.
+Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: